sebastienserre/messesinfo/readme.txt

 5. Shortcode Search

 == Changelog ==
+* 1.5.0 rewrite the plugins to improve speed and maintenance
 * 1.4.0 Add shortcode messeinfo_search
 * 1.3.0 Ok with 4.8 -- Improve Shortcode and Widget search
 * 1.2.5 Ok with WP 4.7